(2-minute read)

 Genesis 13:18, Jasher 15:47, Jubilees 13:21b

-Then Abram removed his tent and came and dwelt for many years in the plain of Mamre, which is in Hebron, and built there an altar to the LORD.
+Abram packed up his tent and moved to the plain of Mamre, which is in Hebron, and lived there for many years.
+He also built an altar to the Lord in that place.

 Climax